 My contributions to the forum included many of the ethical and operational objections I have written and spoken about before.

-• Loss of copyright and intellectual property: As we saw with Meta’s theft of millions of Aussie books to train its Large Language Model (LLM), AI datasets are primarily based on unlicensed, uncredited and uncompensated source material.
-With technology is moving faster than legal precedent, there are also concerns in terms of output – meaning it remains unclear who is the legal author, owner or copyright holder of any text, images or code AI platforms generate for their users.Which is all the more ironic that AI platforms have announced plans to charge and require attribution for generated content they used our stolen work to create.
+- Loss of copyright and intellectual property: As we saw with Meta’s theft of millions of Aussie books to train its Large Language Model (LLM), AI datasets are primarily based on unlicensed, uncredited and uncompensated source material.
+With technology moving faster than legal precedent, there are also concerns in terms of output, given it’s still unclear who is the legal author, owner or copyright holder of generated text, images or code.
+Which is all the more ironic now some AI platforms have announced plans to charge and require attribution for generated content they used our stolen work to create.

-• Loss of informed and unbiased decision making: With research showing AI search results are wrong 60% to 96% of the time, the use of AI-generated data dramatically increases organisations’ use of incorrect information from unverified source material.Users are also at risk of ‘hallucinations’ (false information created through the Generative AI process itself), as well as in-built and learned biases (for which many AI models have already being criticised) – all of which calls truth and trustworthiness into question, and can offset any of the time saved through automation with the additional workload required to fact-check and proof-read.
+- Loss of informed and unbiased decision making: With research showing AI search results are wrong 60% to 96% of the time, the use of AI-generated data dramatically increases organisations’ use of incorrect information from unverified source material.
+Users are also at risk of ‘hallucinations’ (false information created through the Generative AI process itself), as well as in-built and learned biases – all of which calls truth and trustworthiness into question, and can offset any time saved through automation with the additional workload required to fact-check and proof-read.

-• Data insecurity and sovereignty issues: Those who upload their work or board papers to third-party AI generators don’t have control over those platforms’ data security (and no recourse when they inevitably leak).
+- Data insecurity and sovereignty issues: Those who upload their work or board papers to third-party AI generators don’t have control over those platforms’ data security (and no recourse when they inevitably leak).
 Nor do they have any way of ensuring the data they upload is only used to answer the questions they ask of it.
 Organisations that use AI to analyse member or audience data or operational performance also risk privacy concerns and loss of control of confidential information – which is particularly problematic in terms of cultural safety, Indigenous Cultural and Intellectual Property and Indigenous Data Sovereignty.

-• Cookie-cutter creativity: AI-generated data decreases access to different perspectives, nuance, creativity and craft, which means organisations that use AI for strategic plans, pitches and external communications are increasingly easy to spot (as are AI-generated job and grant applications).
+- Cookie-cutter creativity: AI-generated data decreases access to different perspectives, nuance, creativity and craft, which means organisations that use AI for strategic plans, pitches and external communications are increasingly easy to spot (as are AI-generated job and grant applications).
 This is a particularly hypocritical look for arts, cultural or other creative organisations and practitioners that use AI to write about creativity while simultaneously stifling it.

-• Environmental destruction: Nearly every organisation I know of has some sort of strategic priority on reducing their environmental footprint, but few have considered how using Generative AI makes meeting those ambitions harder (if not impossible) – when a single AI query can use 10-50 times more energy than a standard internet search, and require a full bottle of water to cool its massive, wasteful and polluting server-farms.
+- Environmental destruction: Nearly every organisation I know of has some sort of strategic priority on reducing their environmental footprint, but few have considered how using Generative AI makes meeting those ambitions harder (if not impossible) – when a single AI query can use 10-50 times more energy than a standard internet search, and require a full bottle of water to cool its massive, wasteful and polluting server-farms.

-• Social injustice: Similarly, many organisations with a social justice mandate (in which I include all those who provide access to art, culture or self-expression), fail to consider how their use of Generative AI makes them complicit in human rights abuses happening all over the world.
-Just in the week of the Cultural Industries and Artificial Intelligence Forum, this included Grok’s sexual abuse of women and children through deep fake technology, Chat GPT becoming the biggest supporter of Trump and ICE, and Anthropic’s AI being deployed on the front lines of several illegal wars.Not to mention the ongoing impact of Generative AI in compounding racism and colonisation, ableism and eugenics – through privileging white and non-disabled datasets to produce harmful content about First Nations and people of colour, Deaf and disabled people, and other marginalised communities.Interestingly, while some of the arguments in favour of AI can also ableist (such as Nanowrimo’s fumbled attempt to say disabled writers need AI), some of the strongest arguments in favour of AI are its potential benefits for disability access and communication.
+- Social injustice: Similarly, many organisations with a social justice mandate (in which I include all those who provide access to art, culture or self-expression), fail to consider how their use of Generative AI makes them complicit in human rights abuses happening all over the world.
+Just in the same week of the Forum, this included Grok’s sexual abuse of women and children through deep fake technology, Chat GPT becoming the biggest supporter of Trump and ICE, and Anthropic’s AI being deployed on the front lines of several illegal wars.
+Not to mention the ongoing impact of Generative AI in compounding racism and colonisation, ableism and eugenics – through privileging white and non-disabled datasets to produce harmful content about First Nations and people of colour, Deaf and disabled people, and other marginalised communities.
+Interestingly, while some of the arguments in favour of AI can also ableist (such as Nanowrimo’s fumbled attempt to insist disabled writers need AI), some of its clearest potential benefits are in the areas of disability access and communication.
 However, this means the ethical weight of these problematic technologies falls disproportionately onto those it hurts most and need it most and have the least power to change it.

-• Reputation and risk management: Artists and organisations that use Generative AI or act on AI-generated data also risk backlash from stakeholders and audiences when doing so appears hypocritical, or no longer reflects their shared values – leading them to divest.
+- Reputation and risk management: Artists and organisations that use Generative AI or act on AI-generated data also risk backlash from stakeholders and audiences when doing so appears hypocritical, or no longer reflects their shared values – leading them to divest.

 Separating the art from the platform

-I spent much of the Forum contemplating the synergies between this discomfort and the ‘separating the art and the artist‘ debate – but I think it goes further, in that my enjoyment of AI art is diminished regardless of who makes it.
+I spent much of the Forum contemplating the synergies between this discomfort and the ‘separating the art from the artist‘ debate – but I think it goes further, in that my enjoyment of AI art is diminished regardless of who makes it.
 Because – for me, for now – the technology is inherently problematic.

 And while Generative AI may seem free to the end user, it always, always comes at a price.
 As Australian artist and advocate Matt Chun reminds us: